ansibleguy/ansible-runner/docs/python_interface.rst

 .. code-block:: python

-  from ansible_runner import Runner, RunnerConfig
+  from ansibleguy_runner import Runner, RunnerConfig

   # Using tag using RunnerConfig
   rc = RunnerConfig(